freddygeorge25/-intelligence-data/.github/ISSUE_TEMPLATE/Issues-related-to-a-specific-epic.md

 ---

 **Issues related to a specific epic**
+(Please do not open a Issue in GitHub!!)

 Issues related to a specific epic should be reported as a bug within that epic

 Steps to follow: